OmegaAOL/cerulean/README.md

 # Cerulean

-This is the repository for the Cerulean Bluesky client, currently in the alpha stage and unusable.
+This is the repository for the open-source Cerulean Bluesky client, currently in the alpha stage and unusable.
 It is written in C# and uses the .NET Framework 2.
 This enables the executable (without any dependencies) to run on Windows 98.
 To interface with the Bluesky
 API it uses curl-OpenSSL, which I have gotten to [run on Windows 98 and above.](https://github.com/OmegaAOL/curl-windows98)

 ![alt text](https://i.imgur.com/bzciwrw.png)

+# Open-source

+The project is open-source, but licensed under the GPL3 - any forks will have to credit both me and the project as being the originator of theirs.

 # What's present and what works